 - Pure Lemon Juice – I don’t always have fresh lemons on hand, so I like to keep a bottle of organic lemon juice in my fridge.
 I use this one because it is 100% pure fruit juice (not from concentrate) and nothing else.

-If you make this Strawberry Popsicles recipe, let me know!
+If you make these Homemade Strawberry Popsicles, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - Add all ingredients to a blender.
 Blend until smooth.